xsebas21/GameOfLife/README.md

 ### Pure Javascript implementation of Conway's Game of Life.

-It supports customization during initialization and functions to manually Start, Stop and Iterate to the next generation.
+The game supports customization during initialization and functions to manually Start, Stop and Iterate to the next generation.
 The repo contains a full-featured example ([index.html](index.html)) and a simple implementation with no configuration or events handling ([index-simplest.html](index-simplest.html)).